 Additional Student Expenses

 The following items are not included in the program fee paid by students, yet contribute substantially to the total cost of participation.
-When considering the overall cost of the program, it is important to keep in mind the items that students pay directly:
+When considering the overall cost of the program, it is important to keep these items that students pay for directly in mind:

-Once your request form is submitted, the OIE will partner with you in marketing the program to potential students and begin to receive applications.
+Once your request form is submitted and approved, the OIE will partner with you in marketing the program to potential students and begin accepting student applications.

 Faculty-Led Education Abroad

 Time: 3:00pm - 5:00pm